HowProgrammingWorks/OpenClosed/README.md

-# OpenClosed
-The Open Closed Principle
+# The Open Closed Principle